Encyclopedia entry

 Oliver Mackman · Editorial director · Best Business Loans Ltd (16833937)

-Evidence quality assessment: the animal literature for lipolytic activity exists and was sufficient to support Phase I and Phase II development.
+Evidence quality assessment: the preclinical literature for lipolytic activity exists and was sufficient to support Phase I and Phase II development.
 The human RCT programme did not confirm the animal findings at the level required for regulatory approval.
-Claims circulating in online communities that draw solely on the preclinical data or the early Phase II signal should be read in this context.
+Claims circulating in online communities that draw only on the preclinical data or the early Phase II signal should be read in this context.

 UK regulatory status